thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-ova-manage-alerts.md

 <properties
-   pageTitle="Afficher et gérer les alertes StorSimple Virtual Array | Microsoft Azure" description="Décrit les conditions et la gravité des alertes StorSimple Virtual Array et comment utiliser le service StorSimple Manager pour gérer les alertes." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple Virtual Array alerts | Microsoft Azure" description="Describes StorSimple Virtual Array alert conditions and severity, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="alkohli"